Connecticut Lottery: Fast Play

 On July 20, 2020, the CT Lottery launched a new category of games called Fast Play.
-Fast Play games are like instant(scratch) games, but are printed on-demand from a CT Lottery retailer terminal or self-serve CT Lottery vending machine.
+Fast Play games are like instant (scratch) games, but are printed on-demand from a CT Lottery retailer terminal or self-serve CT Lottery vending machine.
 The first family of games is “Jumbo Bucks,” and is available at the $1, $2, and $5 price points.
-Fast Play progressive games are a series(or family) of games that all share the same name, appearance and playstyle, but are available at different price points(wager amounts).
+Fast Play progressive games are a series (or family) of games that all share the same name, appearance and playstyle, but are available at different price points (wager amounts).
 There are no numbers to pick, no play slip needed and no drawings.
 Each game in a family contributes to ONE progressive jackpot that grows with ticket sales, until someone wins.
+Fast Play also offers single top prize games such as BINGO and CASHWORD.

 Former draw games

 Lucky Links

 Lucky Links began April 26, 2015.
 Played similar to tic-tac-toe, each $2 ticket contained eight numbers, with a "$" free space in the middle.
 The player needed to make at least two complete horizontal, vertical, or diagonal lines to win a cash prize.
 If the player completed the board(matching all eight printed numbers), they won $50,000.
 A doubler option, for an extra $1(called "2X Power"), doubled a prize for matching three to six lines.
 Prizes were $5(2 lines), $10(3 lines), $50(4 lines), $100(5 lines), $1000(6 lines), and $50,000(7 & all 8 lines).
 The chance of winning a prize was 1 in 8.4; the chance of winning the top prize was 1 in 319,770.
 Drawings were held daily at 1:45 PM and 10:15 PM EST. Only the Monday through Friday drawings were televised.
 All game tickets were Quick Picks.
 Sales for the game ended on June 30, 2020.